taliajs/php2550finalproject/README.md

 ## Files

 - `data`: This folder contains the data used.
 The original data (from the NCBI Isolates Browser) can be found in the folder titled "original_data".
-The data that was used for our analysis is `isolates2.csv`.
+The data that was used for our analysis is `isolates2.csv` (this is our data after pre-processing).

 - `code`: This folder contains the code from the project.
   - `missingdata.R`: Missing data analysis.
-This file contains the code used for our analysis of missing data.
+This file contains the code used for our initial exploratory analysis of missing data.
   - `EDA.Rmd`: This file contains the code for the exploratory analysis.
+  - `preprocessing.R`: Contains the code used in our data cleaning/preprocessing
+  - `Model.R`: Initial model building for a prediction model that predicts the probability of a specific serovar for Salmonella.
+  - `geographic_methods.Rmd`: Exploring methods for geographic visualizations.